Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 The air fryer basket’s decent elevation really helps to circulate heat around the bottom of the food.

-The build of the Cuisinart TOA-60 nails simplicity and durability from the materials to the user controls.
-That does, however, make it a little heavier than some of the same-sized ones we’ve tested including the Toshiba AC25CEW-BS and Instant Omni Plus 18L.
+The build of the Cuisinart TOA-60 nails simplicity and durability from the materials to the user controls (+5).
+The thicker casing makes it a little heavier than some of the same-sized ones we’ve tested including the Toshiba AC25CEW-BS and Instant Omni Plus 18L, but not increase its footprint (+2).
+It has a safety switch that turns the oven off when you open the door (+2).

 Due to its simplistic approach, the Cuisinart TOA-60 Air Fryer Toaster Oven doesn’t offer many usability features.
 However, it also doesn’t pose any problems.